Kahsolt/stable-diffusion-webui-prompt-travel/README.md

 - prompt: (list of strings)
 - negative prompt: (list of strings)
+  - input multiple lines of prompt text
-  - we call each line of prompt a stage
+  - we call each line of prompt a stage, usually you need at least 2 lines of text to starts travel (unless in 'grad' mode)
   - if len(postive_prompts) != len(negative_prompts), the shorter one's last item will be repeated to match the longer one
 - mode: (categorical)
   - linear: interpolate linearly on condition/uncondition in latent space